The

 12:9 tells us that the dragon is the devil.
 We

-can know that the leopard beast and the scarlet beast
+can know that the sea beast and the scarlet beast

 are not the devil since we already know their identity